MAX Green Line: Planned Southwest Corridor extension

 In June 2014, the steering committee determined a refined route for further study that ran from the southern end of the Portland Transit Mall in downtown Portland to just east of Tualatin station in downtown Tualatin; this route was later shortened to terminate at Bridgeport Village.
 The following year, proposals to serve Marquam Hill and Hillsdale with tunnels were dropped from the plan because they would be too costly, have severe construction impacts, and attract few new transit riders.
 In May 2016, the steering committee voted to select light rail as the preferred mode alternative over bus rapid transit.
 They also removed a tunnel to PCC Sylvania from further consideration.
 After passing a measure requiring voters to approve the construction of any high-capacity transit built within city limits, Tigard voters approved the light rail extension the following September.

 At an estimated cost of $2.6 billion to $2.9 billion, the project was included in a regional transportation funding measure called "Get Moving 2020".
 In light of a budget gap of $462 million, planners proposed reducing lanes on Barbur Boulevard and shortening the line's route to terminate in downtown Tigard.
 Both proposals were rejected in November 2019.
 Private negotiations, as well as Metro's approval to increase the project's requested budget by $125 million in the 2020 ballot measure, reduced the budget gap to around $100 million.
 On November 3, 2020, voters rejected the measure.
 Had it been approved, the extension would have begun construction in 2022 and opened by 2027.
 It had been expected to serve approximately 37,500 riders by 2035.

+Service reductions

+On April 22, 2026, the TriMet Board of Directors approved a proposal to eliminate Green Line service between PSU South station and Gateway Transit Center, retaining service only along the I-205 section, between Gateway Transit Center and Clackamas Town Center Transit Center.
+The plan, which is part of a larger service adjustment that includes changes to 34 bus routes, is expected to save TriMet $26 million amid an ongoing budget deficit.
+The service change began on August 23, 2026.